KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_signCallback.md

 import SignExtrinsicCallback from '!!raw-loader!@site/code_examples/core_features/signCallback/signExtrinsicCallback.ts';
 import GetStoreTxSignCallback from '!!raw-loader!@site/code_examples/core_features/signCallback/getStoreTxSignCallback.ts';

-Signing data involves the private key and therefore needs to be secured.
+Signing data involves using the private key and therefore needs to be secure.
 There are many different options how data could be sign.
 You might have the private key stored in memory and are therefore able to simply sign the data.
 This is the easiest option but also comes with higher security risk.